-For this holiday edition, I wanted to create something I could use for decorating as early as November, but be able to leave up until February!
+For the holiday edition of Craft Lightning, I wanted to create something I could use for decorating as early as November, but be able to leave up until February!
 I created a snowflake wreath with just a few supplies.
 And shhh, don’t tell – but, this might have taken me even less than 10 minutes to put together!

 Supplies Needed: (This post contains affiliate links.)

 - Plastic snowflakes

 - Beaded ornament

 - Ribbon (Optional)

 - Spray paint – either white, silver or gold

 Step One: Spray paint your wreath form.
 I purchased my wreath frame for under $3.00 at Jo Ann’s.